cogentcore/core/docs/content/plan.md

 })
 ```

 Plans are a powerful tool that are critical for some widgets such as those that need to dynamically manage hundreds of children in a convenient and performant way.
 They aren't always necessary, but you will find them being used a lot in complicated apps, and you will see more examples of them in the rest of this documentation.
+Read more of this page for details.

 ## Naming